 While Macave was trying to rekindle a failed romance from over two decades ago, Mandell and his fellow conspirators were finding control over the base's intercom system was all they needed to take command from their absentee general.
 Mandell assembled the troops and made his bid for their loyalty.

-“As many of you already know I myself am a combat soldier.
-I’ve even of had the distinct honor of serving with some of you.
-So I’m not going to mince words, there’s not going to be any fine print to this mission.
-I know it doesn't happen often in the military, but I’m going to be 100 percent up front with you.”
+"As many of you already know, I am a combat soldier.
+I've even had the distinct honor of serving with some of you.
+So I'm not going to mince words, there's not going to be any fine print to this mission.
+I know it doesn't happen often in the military, but I'm going to be 100 percent upfront with you."

 The soldiers chuckled.

 "We've been charged with relieving and detaining General Macanroy, and we're to do this immediately."

 "I'm sure no ones told you this yet, but a coup has been launched, and as we speak, armored units are engaged on the streets of DC!"
 Mandell said gravely.